 State Real Estate Regulations require that rental checks must have cleared the bank and the accounts reconciled to the penny before disbursing funds.
 The payments to owners along with statements are processed around the last day of the month.
 Disbursements are made by check and are mailed along with statements the same day.

 We have an extensive network of maintenance personnel and sub-contractors to handle any emergency on your property, day or night.
 We are on call 24 hours a day 365 days a year.

 The resident is responsible for the rent for the term of the lease.
-If residents leave before the termination date they will be charged for rent until the home is re-rented.
-We, on behalf of the owner, will do everything possible to re-rent the home and minimize the residents’ cost.
+If residents leave before the termination date, they will be charged for rent until the home is re-rented.
+RPM, on behalf of the owner, will do everything possible to re-rent the home and minimize the residents’ cost.